h4ppywastaken/objToSOFA/README.md

 ## Usage

-Execute in console from within solarsystem folder with command ".\objToSOFA.sh [parameters]".
+Execute in console from within objToSOFA folder with command ".\objToSOFA.sh [parameters]".

 ## Parameters